-When it comes to Social Media campaign, you often need a killer design to attract the users to engage with your campaign.
-Eye Pleasing and attractive campaign almost never misses out the clicks from the interested users.
+When it comes to Social Media campaigns, you often need a killer design to attract the users to engage with your campaign.
+Eye Pleasing and attractive campaign rarely misses out the clicks from the interested users.

 For instance, Twitch deals with Overlay designs that really attract users if designed perfectly.
-It’s not necessary that you should be doing it, there are plenty of Cool Designers out there that help you with almost perfect designs.
+It’s not necessary that you do it, there are plenty of Cool Designers out there that help you with almost perfect designs.

-However, it is not just limited for twitch you can do the same for almost all other social platforms.
+However, it is not just limited to twitch, you can do the same for almost all other social platforms.

 Most studies say that posting once a day is best practice, but it really depends on the channel.
 Since tweets have a shorter lifespan, you’re likely to tweet more in one day than you would post to Facebook or Instagram.

 You want to have a presence on at least 3-4 social networking sites.
-Three is usually the sweet spot.
+Three is often the sweet spot.

 Then consider which platforms your audience uses the most.
-For example, Snapchat is used by a younger demographic.
+For example, a younger demographic uses Snapchat.
 You must also decide what kind of content you’re sharing.
 If you’re sharing primarily business and educational content, LinkedIn would probably be the most appropriate place for you to promote content.

 There is a wide range of advice out there for what works and what doesn’t, but you won’t know until you try it yourself.
 Test content, as well as where and when to share it to see what works best.
-Your social strategy will involve a lot of trial and error, so don’t be afraid to make a mistake in search of success.
+Your social strategy will involve a lot of trial and error, so don’t be afraid to make a mistake searching for success.